The Writing on the Wall — Modern Paraphrase | fresh.bible

 Because sometimes God interrupts the party.
 And when he does, nobody's laughing anymore.

 So they brought out the sacred vessels from the house of God.
-And as they drank from them, they raised toasts to their — gods made of gold and silver, bronze, iron, wood, and stone.
+And as they drank from them, they raised toasts to their Idols — gods made of gold and silver, bronze, iron, wood, and stone.

 (Quick context: These weren't just fancy cups.
-These were vessels that had been set apart for the worship of the living God.
-Nebuchadnezzar had looted them when he conquered decades earlier.
-Using them as party favors wasn't just disrespectful — it was a deliberate act of defiance.
+These were vessels that had been set apart for the of the living God. had looted them when he conquered decades earlier.
+Using them as party wasn't just disrespectful — it was a deliberate act of defiance.
 Belshazzar was essentially saying, "Your God lost.
 Our gods won.
 Let's celebrate with his stuff.")

 There's something reckless about taking what belongs to God and using it to honor things that aren't God.
 And Belshazzar was about to find out just how reckless.